Paths To Leadership

 Through Paths to Leadership participants will:

-- Have an increased understanding of OHSU and how they can make a difference.
+- Cultivate an increased understanding of OHSU and how they can make a difference.

-- Make a significant contribution to an important OHSU issue through a learn-by-doing project.
+- Make a significant contribution to an important OHSU issue through a learn-by-doing leadership practicum.

-- Become (more) "activated" and ready to take on additional leadership responsibility --whether formal or informal.
+- Become (more) "activated" and ready to take on additional formal or informal leadership responsibility

 How will OHSU benefit?